graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/targetting_tf2.rst

 Sequential class
 ________________

-An higher performance alternative to using the standard Keras Sequential is available.
+A higher performance alternative to using the standard Keras Sequential is available.
 It is called ``Sequential``, and found at ``tensorflow.python.ipu.keras.Sequential``.
 It supports the following features: